 - Standardized Test Scores: Students must have a minimum SAT score of 1500 (Evidence-Based Reading & Writing, and Math sections only) from ONE TEST DATE.
 No exceptions will be made.
 (The test may be taken more than once, but the combined score must be from one sitting.)
 Alternatively, a 34 or higher composite ACT score AND rank in the top 5% of their high school class may substitute for the SAT.
 However, if the SAT is taken, this score will also be considered.
 (The incoming class of 2015 had an average SAT I score of 1550+, SAT II scores of 730+, and average ACT scores of 35.)
 SAT II Subject Tests are encouraged, but not required.

-- High School academic achievements: Applicants must be in the top 5% of their class, and/or have an unweighted GPA of 4.5 or 95% depending on how the school evaluates achievement.
+- High School academic achievements: Applicants must be in the top 5% of their class, and have an approximately 3.8 (or higher) /4.0 cumulative, unweighted GPA .
 You should have participated in school, community or other activities that demonstrate service and leadership.
 You should also have had good exposure to medicine and/or healthcare.
 While SAT II and AP tests are optional, many of our accepted students have taken many of these examinations.